ngozi-ekekwe/ngozi-ekekwe/README.md

 ### Hi there 👋

+My name is Ngozi Ekekwe, and I am currently living and working in Berlin, Germany as a Frontend developer.

+I'm passionate about building beautiful and user friendly products while considering user experience and accessibility.

+Currently learning how to build accessible products and also perfecting my German language 😄.

+How to reach me?  email: rose.ekekwe@gmail.com, twitter: ngozi-ekekwe

+Pronouns: She / Her

+Fun fact: I love dance, music and going to new places by train :D

 <!--
 **ngozi-ekekwe/ngozi-ekekwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.